rehierl/abstract-properties/11-x-hierarchies/11-2-hierarchy-of-scopes/1-2-setup-index-based.md

 Note that the CSS of each set must at this point have no more than one CE.

 (1) Determine the rooted path `rp(s) := A*(s)` of each set.
-That is, one determines the relationship of each set with all the other sets.
+That is, one must determine the relationship of each set with every other set.
 (Recall - DI xor RE for sets - ordered by #s - RE xor OV for rooted paths).

-(2) For each set that has an empty CSS (i.e. `(#css(s) == 0)`),
-add `id(s)` to each set in `rp(s)`.
+(2) For each set that has an empty CSS, add `id(s)` to each set in `rp(s)`.

 Note that step-2 can be used to verify the setup.
-That is, if one determines that the CSS of a set is non-empty and contains more than one CE, then the setup is not as required.
-However, one could "fix" such a set by first removing all the CEs of such a set.
-Likewise, a single pre-existing CE that does not match the set's index-based id could be removed.
-In Both cases one would treat such a set as if it had an empty CSS.
-Despite that it stands to reason whether or not it would be better to reject a malformed input setup.
+That is, if one determines that the CSS of a set is non-empty and contains more than one CE, or if the single CE does not match the set's index-based id, the setup may be rejected as being malformed.